The-FutureX/ibiro-web3/README.md

 ## Ibiro - A crowdfunding Dapp
 Website: http://ibiro-app.netlify.com
 Frontend: https://github.com/The-FutureX/ibiro

+## NOTE: Use Goerli Network to test & Pinata for image url

 ## Building the project

 After any changes to the contract, run: